cedalan/QualityOfLifePlus/README.md

 /blb xp <tool> <add/remove> <amount> - Adjusts player experience for given tool
 ```

+## Tombstones:
+Setting gamerule keepInventory to true feels kind of overkill, but despawn timers of items can be a pain in the backend if one dies far away from respawn point i. e. in the end...
+This plugin enables tombstones on death.
+All items in your inventory is placed into a single chest.
+If the chest fills up the rest of the items are dropped on the ground as normal.
+Currently the items are prioritized like this:

+Armour > Item in offhand > The rest of the inventory

+This is subject to change

 ## Extras
 This section is for all commands that do not fit under one of the larger categories.